The M-Cube Foundation was established in Turin in May 2022, at the end of the pandemic and in the midst of the new conflict affecting Europe.

 Fabrizio Modina

-He is teacher of fashion design and history of Modern Mythology.
-His three-volume encyclopedia Super Robot Files is considered the only Western-language text to deal analytically with the iconic steel giants of anime.
-As a collector and curator, he has participated in the creation of exhibitions for important Italian and European museums.
+Fabrizio Modina is a teacher of fashion design and the history of Modern Mythology.
+His three-volume encyclopedia Super Robot Files is considered the only Western-language work to analytically explore the iconic steel giants of Japanese anime.

 Manga Heroes – Fabbrica del Vapore, Milan/National Archaeological Museum of Naples